 PLA is also technically biodegradable, but it takes a long time, even in an ideal environment, for PLA plastic parts to degrade.
 One study found that in a controlled composting environment, with heat and decomposing organisms to expedite the process, PLA plastic took three months to break down.

 It would take even longer than three months for PLA to decompose in natural, uncontrolled conditions.
 So, it’s not like you can just toss all your old 3DBenchys in the composter or on the ground.
-Instead, it’s best to send PLA parts to a special facility meant for composting bioplastics.
+Instead, it’s best to send PLA to a special facility capable of recycling 3D printing scraps whenever possible.
+Alternatively, you can recycle your PLA scraps yourself with enough commitment!

 Back to Contents